JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/tutorial.md

 ![](tutorial_8.png)

-With the initialized Git repository, we can start tracking changes in our work.
+With the initialized Git repository, we can start tracking our work changes.
 Note the number 1 in the control source icon.
-It indicates that there is one change against the last version of the project.
+It indicates one change against the last version of the project.

 Git provides the `commit` command to capture changes in the project.
 To create a new git commit, we must first select what changes we want to capture.
 In our case, it is trivial since there is only one change.
 In the source control under the `Changes` section, you should see the `test.jl` file.
 Press the `Stage Changes` button located on the file name's right (`+` icon).

 ![](tutorial_9.png)

-It will move the file under the `Staged Changes` section.
-The git commit will capture all files in this section.
-The next step is to add a message to the git commit.
+This moves the file under the `Staged Changes` section.
+The next step is to add a summary to the git commit.
 Type any message that describes changes made in the project.
-It is good to use short but descriptive messages since it will help later to navigate the project history.
+It is good to use short but descriptive messages since it will help navigate the project history.
 We use the `Initial commit` message.
 To finish the git commit, press the `Commit` button above the message bar or use the keyboard shortcut `Ctrl + Enter` in the message bar.
-Congratulations, you just created your first git commit.

 ![](tutorial_10.png)

 Now return to the file explorer bar and open the `Timeline` drop-down menu at the bottom.
-In the `Timeline` bar, you can see the history of the currently open file.
+In the `Timeline` bar, you can see the currently open file history.
 In our case, we can see the history of the `test.jl` file: one git commit created by user  `User Name` and described by the `Initial commit` message.
-If you click on that git commit, it will open an editor with changes that were made to the current file.
+If you click on that git commit, it shows changes made to the current file.
 On the left-hand side, we can see the file's state before the git commit and on the right-hand side after the git commit.
-It allows us to see all the changes made in the file easily.
-In our case, we can see that we added one line of code.
+It allows us to see all the changes made in the file.
+We can see that we added one line of code.

 ![](tutorial_11.png)